davidsusu/tree-printer/README.md

 ## Using decorators

 You can easily write node decorators by extending `AbstractTreeNodeDecorator`.
-There are built-in implementations for creating paddings and borders.
+There are built-in implementations for adding padding, border, shadow and other basic decorations.

 In the previous example the child nodes are confused, because only a single space separates them.
 It will be much cleaner if we added a border: